harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 ## Creating the actual Kubernetes deployment

 The deployment can also be expressed using `yaml`.
-We’ll use the official Volumes API from *Kubernetes* to connect our *Pod* to *Azure File Share* and mount the file share to `/app/mnt/azure`
+We'll use the official Volumes API from *Kubernetes* to connect our *Pod* to *Azure File Share* and mount the file share to `/app/mnt/azure`
 Edit the `azure-file-share-deployment.yaml` to look similar to this

 ```yaml